(last updated in August 2018)

 – IV Salão Nacional de Arte de Goiás, Flamboyant Shopping Center, Goiânia, Brazil

-– X Salão MAM-Bahia de Artes Plásticas (Acquisition Prize), Museu de Arte Moderna da Bahia, Salvador, BA 2002
+– X Salão MAM-Bahia de Artes Plásticas (Acquisition Prize), Museu de Arte Moderna da Bahia, Salvador, Brazil

 – 45º Salão de Arte de Pernambuco (Invited artist), Fábrica Tacaruna, Recife, Brazil

-– VII Salão MAM-Bahia de Artes Plásticas (Acquisition Prize/ G. Camelo), Museu de Arte Moderna da Bahia, Salvador, BA
+– VII Salão MAM-Bahia de Artes Plásticas (Acquisition Prize/ G. Camelo), Museu de Arte Moderna da Bahia, Salvador, Brazil

 – Salão Pernambuco de Artes Plásticas, Observatório Cultural Malakoff, Recife, Brazil

 Major Group Exhibitions

 – “Pernambuco Cena Contemporânea”, Museu do Estado de Pernambuco, Recife, Brazil

 – “Há escolas que são gaiolas”, Museu de Arte do Rio, Rio de Janeiro, Brazil